10 Most Obvious Doctor Who Plot Twists Ever

 There's always a twist at the end, and sometimes they're really REALLY obvious!

-Doctor Who has pulled off some incredible plot twists over the past 61 years.
-Who could forget the Sontarans appearing on Gallifrey at the climax of The Invasion of Time, Professor Yana being revealed as the Master, or Jo Martin's debut as the Fugitive Doctor?
+Doctor Who has pulled off some incredible plot twists over the past 62 years.
+Who could forget the Sontarans appearing on Gallifrey at the climax of The Invasion of Time, or Professor Yana being revealed as the Master?

 However, there are a lot of times when Doctor Who hasn't quite pulled off the big plot twist it maybe wanted to.
-Who could forget that time the BBC showed John Simm's face to assembled journalists at the premiere of series 10?
+Who could forget when the BBC showed John Simm's face to assembled journalists at the premiere of Series 10?
 In fairness to the Beeb's press and marketing departments, there's a fine line between spoiling a plot twist and teasing viewers with something exciting.

 It's more unforgivable when, for whatever reason, the writing or a lack of care in the edit reveals a big clue that undermines a game-changing twist.
 Sometimes, however, bad plot twists can be so obvious that viewers can't understand why anything was kept secret in the first place.
 Sure, Kalid turning out to be the Master is a twist, but it also doesn't make a lick of sense; why did he bother disguising himself on a previously uninhabited planet?